 Your doctor will have to place the implants and you may have some mild discomfort during this procedure.
 The good news is that the implants can last up to 3 years for contraception.
 If you are considering this, then you should discuss with your doctor.
 The implant is about the size of a toothpick and is a good option if you don’t plan to become pregnant within three years.

-The morning after pill or emergency Contraception pill works by delaying or stop ovulation (release of an egg).
-By doing so, the sperm cant reach the egg and fertilisation will not be able to take place.
+The morning after pill or emergency Contraception pill works by delaying or stopping ovulation (release of an egg) by thinning the uterus or promoting the destruction of sperm in the uterus.
+It must be taken within 3-5 days after unprotected intercourse or if the condom breaks during intercourse.
+By doing so, the sperm can’t reach the egg and fertilisation will not be able to take place.
 However, if you are already pregnant, it will not cause a termination of pregnancy.

-There are 2 different types of emergency contraception pills available such as the single or dual tablet option.
-The emergency contraception pill comes with potential risks and side effects such nausea vomiting, menstrual irregularities etc, so speak to your doctor to understand further.
+There are 2 different types of emergency contraception pills available such as the single or dual tablet pill.
+The emergency contraception pill comes with potential risks and side effects such nausea vomiting, irregular bleeding or spotting, blood clots etc, so speak to your healthcare provider to understand further.